Alabama vs. Southern Miss NCAA Football Odds, Plays and Insights | September 25, 2021

 - Saturday's over/under is 0.2 points lower than the two team's combined 58.7 points per game average.

-- These two squads combine to allow 36 points per game, 22.5 fewer than this contest's over/under.
+- The 36 combined points per game that these two squads have allowed this season are 22.5 fewer than the 58.5 over/under in this contest.

-- The Crimson Tide and their opponents have scored an average of 60.8 points per game in 2021, 2.3 more than Saturday's total.

-- The 58.5 total in this game is 7.5 points higher than the 51.0 average total in Golden Eagles games this season.
+- The 58.5 total in this game is 7.5 points above the 51.0 average total in Golden Eagles games this season.

 Alabama Stats and Trends

-- Alabama has one win against the spread in three games this season.
+- Thus far this year Alabama has one win against the spread.

-- The Crimson Tide have been favored by 45.5 points or more one time this season and have not covered the spread in any of them.
+- The Crimson Tide have yet to cover the spread this season when favored by 45.5 points or more.

-- Alabama's games this year have hit the over on one of three set point totals (33.3%).
+- Alabama's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- Alabama is 1-2 against the spread and 3-0 overall in games when it scores more than 17.3 points.
+- Alabama is 1-2 against the spread and 3-0 overall in games when it records more than 17.3 points.

-- In games that Alabama piles up over 248.3 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Alabama churns out more than 248.3 yards, the team is 1-2 against the spread and 3-0 overall.

-- The Crimson Tide have turned the ball over one time this season, three fewer than the Golden Eagles have forced (4).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.